Strategyproof and Proportionally Fair Facility Location: Omitted proofs.

-\subsection{Proof of Theorem~\ref{thm: UFS bound}}
+\subsection{Proof of Theorem~\ref{thm: UFS bound}.}

-\begin{proof}[Proof of Theorem~\ref{thm: UFS bound}] {We wish to prove that among all UFS (or proportional or PF) mechanisms, the Uniform Phantom mechanism provides the best approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: UFS bound}.
-To this end, let} $f_{\text{Unif}}$ denote the Uniform Phantom mechanism.
-We prove that for any location profile $\boldsymbol{x}\in [0,1]^n$ there exists some profile $\tilde{\boldsymbol{x}}\in \{0,1\}^n$ such that
+\begin{proof} We wish to prove that among all UFS (or proportional or PF) mechanisms, the Uniform Phantom mechanism provides the best welfare approximation guarantee, i.e., it achieves the approximation ratio in Lemma~\ref{lemma: UFS bound}.
+To this end, let $f_{\text{Unif}}$ denote the Uniform Phantom mechanism.
+We prove that for any location profile $\boldsymbol{x}\in [0,L]^n$ there exists some profile $\tilde{\boldsymbol{x}}\in \{0,L\}^n$ such that

 This implies that

 Let the agent labels be ordered such that $x_1\le \ldots \le x_n$; let $i={med}$ denote the median agent.
 Suppose without loss of generality that $\boldsymbol{x} \ : \ x_{med}< f_{\text{Unif}}(\boldsymbol{x})$; if $x_{med}=f_{\text{Unif}}(\boldsymbol{x})$, then~(\ref{equation: funif approx}) is trivially satisfied. {To assist with visualizing the proof technique, we provide a running example with $n=6$ agents.
 Figure~\ref{figure:thm6x} illustrates a profile $\boldsymbol{x}$ such that $x_{med}< f_{\text{Unif}}(\boldsymbol{x})$; in particular, $x_{med}=x_3$ and $ f_{\text{Unif}}(\boldsymbol{x})=x_5$. }